Section 2: Teaching to recognize Uncertainty - Page

 Examples of steady noises that are part of the situation would be the sound of an air conditioner or a fountain, or a steady noise you are creating so the student can learn about the effect of masking sounds (this will be explained in Section 4).

-The students then listen or watch for the first detection of something that MIGHT be an approaching vehicle.
+The students then listen or watch for traffic and report the first detection of something that MIGHT be an approaching vehicle.

 They should not wait until they are sure it is a vehicle before they report hearing/(seeing) something that might be coming.